JacksonAllan/CC/api_reference.md

 ## Heterogeneous string insertion and lookup

 When CC strings are used as the key and/or element type of another container, most API macros that operate on the container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
-In this case, CC automatically handles the conversion of the C string into a CC string.
+In this case, CC automatically converts the C string into a CC string.

 The API macros that support heterogeneous insertion are `push`, `insert` and `get_or_insert`.

 The API macros that support heterogeneous lookup are `get` and `erase`.
+In this case, CC performs no memory allocations.

 Trivial example: